Hysteria (Def Leppard album): Background and recording

 Soon after completing the Pyromania tour in February 1984, the band commenced writing and pre-production for what became Hysteria in Dublin, using Fostex 4-track cassette recorders to capture ideas.
 Early sketches of "Animal", "Gods Of War" and "Armageddon It" were developed during this period.
 Lange joined them to help with writing and arrangements, but at late notice informed the group he could not commit to producing the album due to burnout from a gruelling schedule from the past few years.
 Thus, they had to find another producer who was available and they went with Jim Steinman.

 Sessions with Steinman began at Wisseloord Studios, Holland on 11 August 1984, with Neil Dorfsman as engineer.
 However, it became clear that Steinman was not the right producer for them, that his standards were not as high as Lange's: Steinman's intention to make a raw-sounding record that captured the moment conflicted with the band's interest in creating a bigger, more pristine pop production.
 As singer Joe Elliott observed, "[Steinman] wouldn't adapt and we wouldn't compromise", and by October 1984 Steinman was ousted from the project.
 Dorfsman could not see the album through as he had commitments to work with Dire Straits on what became Brothers in Arms – he would later mention that they "barely [had] drums and bass on seven songs" after three months of work.
+In a 2026 interview Elliott confirms that they worked with Steinman for eight weeks and recorded seven songs that he still has a "box of tapes marked Hysteria: The Steinman Sessions" in his library.
+The songs worked on with Steinman were: "Don't Shoot Shotgun", "Run Riot", "Animal", "Women", "Gods of War", "Love and Affection" and a version of "Love Bites" that later was rewritten and released as the b-side "I Wanna Be Your Hero".

 After parting ways with Steinman and scrapping the material from those sessions, the band tried to produce the album themselves with Lange's engineer Nigel Green.
 However, as Steve Clark recalled, "it was very slow work because we didn't have any sort of headmaster there, and we had to try everything five different ways."